 You could call my personal website a “curated” website.

 Everything you see is raw HTML and CSS.
-Many low-level design decisions were carefully chosen to make the site look good.
+I tried to design carefully to make the site pleasing to me.

-Until recently, I wrote pure HTML.
+I used to write pure HTML.
 Now I write in Markdown (quicker to get my thoughts out) and use

 pandoc to compile to HTML.
 Add

 .text to the URL to see the raw Markdown file.
-(Inspired by the Markdown creator.)
+(More info about Markdown.)

 These decisions are often inspired from blogs and websites I like.
-The dotted underline is inspired by a blog on online readability, and the colors from Derek Sivers.
+The dotted underline is inspired by a blog on online readability.
+The colors are from Derek Sivers.

-I also think the development process for this website is rapid and fun.
+I think updating this website is quick and fun.

 git cloneof the repository on my laptop.